Daniel4lm/URL-Shortening-Next.js/README.md

 ### Useful resources

 - [Deploy NEXT.JS App to GitHub Pages](https://www.linkedin.com/pulse/deploy-nextjs-app-github-pages-federico-antu%C3%B1a/) - This helped me for deployment my Next.js app to Github pages.
 This link contains realy helpfull article about deployment next.js app to Github pages.
 - [Deploy Next.js (SSG) to GitHub Pages](https://www.youtube.com/watch?v=yRz8D_oJMWQ&t=81s) - This is an amazing YouTube article from Bruno Antunes which helped me finally to understand how to deploy Next.js (SSG) to GitHub Pages using GitHub Actions.
-I'd recommend this YouTube channel to anyone.
+I'd recommend this YouTube channel to anyone who want to deploy static app to Github pages.

 ## Author